acgardner/plntter/README.md

 PLNTTER is a Python library for developing and testing navigation algorithms

-PLNTTER = Pythonic Localization / Navigation Toolkit for Terrestrial / Extraterrestrial Roving
+PLNTTER = Pythonic Localization / Navigation Toolkit for Terrestrial / Extraterrestrial Research

 ## Usage